cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 Instead of only defining a single signature (as we did in the native asset minting guide), our script file needs to implement the following characteristics (which we defined above):

 1. Only one signature allowed
-2. No further minting or burning of the asset allowed after 10000 blocks have passed since the transaction was made
+2. No further minting or burning of the asset allowed after 10000 slots have passed since the transaction was made

 For this specific purpose `policy.script` file which will look like this: